AlisaFox/AlisaFox.github.io/README.md

   -I do not like the way the image of me shrinks into the top-right corner when you change the size of the page.
    - More precisely when your browser screen is approximately square in size.
    - Maybe use bootstrap for this part?
-  -Make the text flow better
+  -Make the words flow better